If you’re looking for easy ukulele songs to play, there's now a free Search Engine that can help.

 In fact, there are lots of 3-chord combinations that all share the same relationship as G, C, and D. And free tools like TabTuner can quickly transpose your chords up and down for you.

-When you run all those searches, you end up with 1,576 easy songs - that all use the same 3 ukulele chords.
+And when you run 12 separate searches, you end up with 1,576 easy songs - that all use the same 3 ukulele chords.

 Not bad.
 We just turned 3 beginner ukulele chords into a huge collection of easy songs.
 And with a Free Account, you can follow these exact steps to create your own list of 1,500+ tunes.